a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Enter a unique name.
 Verify that the icon updates with the new name.
 * Launch DeskTop.
 Select a volume icon.
 File > Rename....
 Click away without changing the name.
 Verify that the icon doesn't change.

+* Repeat the following for volume icons and file icons:
+  * Launch DeskTop.
+Select the icon.
+Click the icon's name.
+Verify that a rename prompt appears.
+  * Launch DeskTop.
+Select the icon.
+Click the icon's bitmap.
+Verify that no rename prompt appears.
+  * Launch DeskTop.
+With no selection, click the icon's name.
+Verify that no rename prompt appears.
+  * Launch DeskTop.
+With multiple icons selected, click an icon's name.
+Verify that no rename prompt appears.

 * Launch DeskTop.
 Select a file icon.
 Position the window so that the icon is entirely offscreen.
 File > Rename....
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
 Move the icon so that the name entirely offscreen.
 File > Rename....
 Press Escape to cancel.
 Verify that nothing mispaints on the desktop.
 * Launch DeskTop.
 Open a window.
 Select a volume icon.
 Move the icon so that the name entirely offscreen.
 File > Rename....
 Press Escape to cancel.
 Verify that the window title bar activates and nothing mispaints on the desktop.